 IBERDROLA, ALIGNED TO THE GOALS OF COP25

-In Iberdrola group, we have set ourselves the target of achieving global carbon neutrality by 2050 and we expect our emissions intensity to be almost zero in Europe by 2030.
+In Iberdrola group, we have set ourselves the target of achieving global carbon neutrality by 2050 and reduce absolute Greenhouse Gases emissions by 2030 from a 2017 base-year.
 In fact, our CO2 emissions are two thirds lower than those of our European competitors.
 These goals have been recognized as science-based in accordance with the Science Based Targets (SBTi) initiative.

 In the context of COP25, the company reaffirms its commitment to a climate scenario fully aligned with a maximum increase in temperature of 1.5 ºC; and the appropriate framework of working conditions and equitable transition to foster decarbonisation.
 Both commitments were formalised in UN Climate Action Summit, held in New York last September, when the company signed two pledges promoted by organisations and governments directly involved in this event.